reflectionengine/mirror/readme.md

 ## Why This Exists

-This wasn’t built in a lab.
-It was built mid-burnout, while recovering from a trust collapse inside a leadership structure that punished reflection.

 This tool isn’t about wellness.
 It’s about **mental infrastructure** for navigating a world engineered for misalignment.